 Parents often need psychologic support when a malformation is detected and also genetic counseling Prenatal Genetic Counseling Prenatal genetic counseling is provided for all prospective parents, ideally before conception, to assess risk factors for genetic disorders.
 In addition, prenatal counseling provides information... read more , because the risk of having a subsequent child with such a malformation may be high.

-Women who have had a fetus or infant with a neural tube defect are at high risk and should take folate (folic acid—see Folate) supplementation 4 mg (4000 mcg) po once/day beginning 3 mo before conception and continuing through the 1st trimester.
+Women who have had a fetus or infant with a neural tube defect are at high risk and should take folate Folate Deficiency Folate deficiency is common.
+It may result from inadequate intake, malabsorption, or use of various drugs.
+Deficiency causes megaloblastic anemia (indistinguishable from that due to vitamin... read more (folic acid) supplementation 4 mg (4000 mcg) orally once/day beginning 3 months before conception and continuing through the 1st trimester.
 Folate supplementation reduces the risk of neural tube defects in future pregnancies by 75%.

 All women of childbearing age who have not had a fetus or infant with a neural tube defect should consume at least 400 mcg/day of folate through diet or by taking a supplement (some experts recommend 800 mcg/day to further reduce risk) and continue doing so through the 1st trimester.
 Although folate supplementation reduces the risk of having a child with a neural tube defect, risk reduction is less than in women who previously had a fetus or infant with a neural tube defect (ie, risk reduction is < 75%).

 |Folacin , Folicet, Q-TABS